-2. Enrichment: Enrichment tools can append additional, third-party information into an organization’s existing database so they can make actionable, strategic decisions based on the enhanced consumer insights.
+2. Enrichment: Customer data enrichment tools can append additional, third-party information into an organization’s existing database so they can make actionable, strategic decisions based on the enhanced consumer insights.

 3. Parsing and standardization: Parsing and standardization tools provide a consistent format that allows for better data consolidation and consistency.
 These tools help format data values based on industry, local or user-defined standards.

 4. Monitoring: Monitoring tools are back-office solutions that monitor an organization’s data to ensure it is fit for purpose over time.
 These tools track degradation or changes to data and can alert the proper employees if issues arise.